Trust Center NDA protection

-Your Trust Page is a repository for your security and compliance documentation.
+Trust Centers are repositories for your security and compliance documentation.
 To protect your business information, you can require a non-disclosure agreement (NDA) prior to access.

-Non-disclosure agreement protection requires a representative from an organization to accept your set NDA terms before anyone from their org can view, or request access to view, documents and questionnaires on your Trust Page.
+Non-disclosure agreement protection requires a representative from an organization to accept your set NDA terms before anyone from their org can view, or request access to view, documents and questionnaires on any of your Trust Centers.

 How NDA protections work

-• NDA protections can either be turned on or off.
-If on: the NDA must be agreed to before any and all documents or questionnaires on your Trust Page can be opened/ downloaded.
+- NDA protections can either be turned on or off.
+If on: one person (representing their organization) must agree to your NDA before anyone from their organization can access any documents or questionnaires on any of your Trust Centers.

 Tip: You can manually approve an NDA for orgs that have already agreed to an NDA outside of the platform.